mesosphere/dcos-docs-site/pages/1.13/deploying-jobs/quickstart/index.md

 enterprise: false
 ---

-You can create and administer jobs in the DC/OS web interface, from the DC/OS CLI, or via the API.
+You can create and administer jobs using any of the following: - DC/OS web interface
+- DC/OS CLI
+- DC/OS API

 # DC/OS Web interface